wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 Browse to the Azure URL to view your changes.

-## Web app development - Mac/Linux - command line
+## web site development - Mac/Linux - command line

 ### Clone the repository